ietf-wg-cellar/matroska-specification/cellar-codec/codec_specs.md

 All codecs described in this section **MUST** have a `TrackType` ([@!RFC9559, section 5.1.4.1.3]) value of "2" for audio.
 The track using these codecs **MUST** contain an `Audio` element -- i.e., EBML Path `\Segment\Tracks\TrackEntry\Audio`.

-Most audio codec contain meta information about the data they contain, like encoded sampling frequency, channel count, etc.
+Most audio codecs contain meta information about the data they contain, like encoded sampling frequency, channel count, etc.
 Whenever possible these information inside the codec **SHOULD** be extracted and repeated at the Matroska level with the appropriate element(s) inside the `\Segment\Tracks\TrackEntry\Audio` and `\Segment\Tracks\TrackEntry` elements.
 These values **MUST** be valid for the whole Segment.